K3i-007/K3i-007/README.md

 ༒︎ I sorta have social anxiety,, so most of the time I don't start conversations,, but might engage in if mentioned

 ༒︎ I have a memory of a goldfish so sometimes I might forget names, what we did, what we talked about,, yow

+༒︎ I love to draw!
+Don't be shy to share your artwork, mine could be even worse lmao

+༒︎ Do recommend me some breakcore or rock music,, my spotify needs it

 ─── ⋆⋅༒︎⋅⋆ ──